 If it is safe to do so, board up any holes or broken windows.

-You can also place sandbags, if you haven’t already, to prevent any more water from entering the home.
+If you haven’t already, you can also place sandbags to prevent more water from entering the home.

 Draining the water